openpolis/open_municipio/docs/dev/solr_haystack.rst

 -----------------
 Solr is a search server built using the Lucene_ java library, it must be installed within a `servlet container`_.

-Java 1.6 is needed in order to use solr latest version (3.5), as of this writing.
+Java 1.6 is needed in order to use Solr latest version (3.5), as of this writing.

 It's beyond the scope of this documentation to show how to install and configure properly an external servlet container in a production environment.